sigridveronica/HLF-FAL2/Readme.md

 configtxgen -profile OEMChannel -outputBlock ./channel-artifacts/genesis.block -channelID system-channel
 ```
 2.3.2: Create Channel Transaction for OEMChannel

+For each channel, you need to create a channel configuration transaction.
+This defines the initial configuration of the channel, including which organizations are members.
+For the OEM channel, you've already created the genesis block which acts as the initial configuration.
+For the Airline-OEM and Supplier-OEM channels, you'll need to create configuration transactions.

 ```bash
 configtxgen -profile OEMChannel -outputCreateChannelTx ./channel-artifacts/OEMChannel.tx -channelID oemchannel
 ```